michaelberg79/carconnectivity-addon/README.md

 ## Introduction
 The **CarConnectivity-Addon** module allows you to connect and retrieve information about your vehicle from compatible manufacturers' online services.
 This guide explains how to properly configure the module.
-I am simply packaging the excellent work done by Till (see https://github.com/tillsteinbach/CarConnectivity)
+I am simply packaging the [excellent work done by Till.](https://github.com/tillsteinbach/CarConnectivity)

 ## Add repository